-A lot of people get together and watch the film together, then all of a sudden one person says, “Well…I don’t know how to tell you this,” or “I’m very embarrassed about this,” or something like that.
-And there are certain things that are not spoken about.
+A lot of people get together and watch the film together, then all of a sudden, one person says, “Well…I don’t know how to tell you this,” or “I’m very embarrassed about this,” or something like that.
+And certain things are not spoken about.
 There’s nothing about the bad things in the film.
 There’s no criticism on set.

 How Thelma Schoonmaker Got Into Editing

 Thelma Schoonmaker has been working in film editing for more than fifty years, and her work has earned her five Academy Awards.
-Her impressive artistry and long list of credits, including Raging Bull, Goodfellas, The Age of Innocence and The Aviator, reflect the industry’s appreciation for her talent.
+Her impressive artistry and a long list of credits, including Raging Bull, Goodfellas, The Age of Innocence, and The Aviator, reflect the industry’s appreciation for her talent.

-Tisch Graduate School of Film Preservation conducted an interview with Ms. Schoonmaker in 2006 to learn more about how she got into editing and how she learned the craft.
+Tisch Graduate School of Film Preservation interviewed with Ms. Schoonmaker in 2006 to learn more about how she got into editing and how she learned the craft.

 Question: You were an assistant editor at first.
 Can you describe what you did in that position?

-Schoonmaker: Well, I started working at MGM when I was 17 and I began as an apprentice editor.
+Schoonmaker: Well, I started working at MGM when I was 17, and I began as an apprentice editor.
 I worked for an editor who was called “the cutter.”
-He cut down the dailies every day; he was sort of the boss editor at MGM in charge of all the editors.
-And then we had a head of production who edited all the big features; that was Freddie Young.
-There were many other editors who cut features too, but those two were the top guys; Freddie was head of everything, including John Ford’s pictures if he was making a picture there.
-So I started out as an apprentice cutting dailies; I would
+He cut down the dailies every day; he was the boss editor at MGM in charge of all the editors.
+And then we had a head of production who edited all the significant features; that was Freddie Young.
+Many other editors cut features too, but those two were the top guys; Freddie was head of everything, including John Ford’s pictures if he was making a picture there.
+So I started as an apprentice cutting dailies.

 Film Editing Is Not Always Invisible

-One of the most common questions I get is how to edit film.
-To answer this question, I have to say this first: Film editing is not always invisible.
+One of the most common questions I get is how to edit a film.
+To answer this question, I must say this first: Film editing is not always invisible.

-The reason I bring this up is because a lot of people think they have to make the cuts invisible.
-They think that the audience has to be able to see exactly what happened on each take and there can be no confusion.
-This approach is certainly valid and it’s worked for many films throughout the years, but it’s not the only way to edit a scene.
+The reason I bring this up is that a lot of people think they have to make the cuts invisible.
+They think that the audience has to be able to see exactly what happened on each take, and there can be no confusion.
+This approach is undoubtedly valid and it’s worked for many films throughout the years, but it’s not the only way to edit a scene.

-I have seen many films where the cuts are very obvious, but still work.
+I have seen many films where the cuts are obvious but still work.
 But why?
-Why do we accept certain kinds of edits as part of the story telling process?
+Why do we accept certain edits as part of the storytelling process?

-The reason we accept these edits is because they work with the story.
-They can establish a new space or environment that would otherwise not be visible on screen and we accept those edits as part of the narrative process.
-The filmmaker has done their job in making us believe in what we’re seeing, even if we don’t really know how it got there.
+The reason we accept these edits is that they work with the story.
+They can establish a new space or environment that would otherwise not be visible on screen, and we accept those edits as part of the narrative process.
+The filmmaker has done their job in making us believe in what we see, even if we don’t know how it got there.

 Another example would be using jump cuts for comedic effect; if you’ve watched any of Mike Leigh’s films, then you know what I’m talking about here.
-Leigh uses jump cuts constantly and at times makes
+Leigh uses jump cuts constantly.

-If you are a film editor, you will have to do a lot of editing before you can get your movie to be the best that it can be.
-You will have to edit out parts that you don’t want and keep the parts that are important.
-It is not an easy task and it takes a lot of time and effort.
+If you are a film editor, you will have to do a lot of editing before you can get your movie to be the best it can be.
+You will have to edit out parts that you don’t want and keep the important parts.
+It is not an easy task, and it takes a lot of time and effort.

-Film editors need to make sure that their movie is good quality and everything is in order.
-They need to make sure that the story flows well and that the dialogue flows along with it.
-They also need to make sure that the sound effects are just right, and that there are no mistakes in the filming process.
-A lot of work goes into making a movie, and editors play a very crucial role in this process.
+Film editors must ensure that their movie is of good quality and that everything is in order.
+They need to make sure that the story flows well and the dialogue flows along with it.
+They also need to ensure that the sound effects are just right and that there are no mistakes in the filming process.
+A lot of work goes into making a movie, and editors play a crucial role in this process.

-Film editors need to have patience because they need to look at all of the parts of the film over and over again.
-It can be hard for them because there is only so much that you can take looking at something before your eyes start glazing over, but they still have to keep trying until they get it right.
+Film editors need to have patience because they need to look at all the parts of the film repeatedly.
+It can be challenging for them because there is only so much that you can take looking at something before your eyes start glazing over, but they still have to keep trying until they get it right.
 They also have to be able to research things if they don’t know what something means or how to do it.